kavanabangaloreharish/retail-sales-analysis-dashboard/README.md

 - Built a monthly revenue trend with month-over-month change using a CTE and window function (LAG)

+### From Power BI Dashboard
+- West region leads in both revenue and profit, while Central shows weaker profit relative to its sales volume, suggesting margin pressure
+- Consumer segment drives 47% of total profit, nearly 1.5x more than Corporate and over 2x Home Office
+- Revenue shows a clear seasonal pattern, dipping at the start of most years before recovering, with growth accelerating sharply through 2016-2017
+- A single product accounts for more than double the revenue of the next highest product, showing heavy reliance on a small number of high-ticket items

 ## SQL Analysis
 Queries were written and tested in both **SQLite** (DB Browser) and **MySQL** (MySQL Workbench) to demonstrate adaptability across SQL